code-disaster/steamworks4j/README.md

 ## Using the wrapper

-`com.codedisaster.steamworks.SteamAPITestApplication` contains some test code which shows basic usage of the Java wrapper.
+`com.codedisaster.steamworks.test.SteamAPITestApplication` contains some test code which shows basic usage of the Java wrapper.

 ## Debugging